adopted-ember-addons/ember-cli-flash/UPGRADING.md

 start();
 ```

-An `enableTimers` helper is also provided for fine-grained control at any time during test runs.
+An `enableTimeout` helper is also provided for fine-grained control at any time during test runs.